 There is also an organization that can offer seniors free technology courses.
 The Older Adults Technology Services (OATS) mission is to help seniors learn and use technology so they can live better in the digital age.
 OATS created a program called Senior Planet that offers multi-week technology courses, most of them for free, that help seniors learn computer basics and develop computer skills.
 Senior Planet has six U.S. physical locations (with more coming) and offers online and by phone training as well.
 If you have a tech question, seniors can call Senior Planet’s National Tech Hotline at 920-666-1959.
 Their hotline is available Monday-Friday between 9 am-5 pm EDT.

 An internet connection is needed to use these technologies and helpful services, but monthly internet service fees can get expensive.
 Fortunately, there are services available to help.
-In our last blog, information was provided on the Emergency Broadband Benefit Program that can provide households with a discount for internet service.
+The Emergency Broadband Benefit Program that can provide households with a discount for internet service.

 OATS has also launched a campaign to increase internet access among older adults.
 Aging Connected has a goal to connect one million more aging adults to the internet by 2022.
 Aging Connected can help find subsidized/low-cost internet in your area by entering your zip code on their website or by calling their support number at 877-745-1930.